 What is Rotten Tomatoes?

 The website Rotten Tomatoes was created for fans of movies and TV shows.
 The centerpiece of the site is an aggregator that pulls together critical reviews and determines a rating that is meant to inform viewers whether something is “Fresh” (worth watching) or “Rotten” (skip).
 A writer for Rotten Tomatoes sums up the results in a “Critic’s Consensus” that is either full of praise or totally slays the film in question.
-If television is more of your thing than movies, see if you can imagine these classic shows with the actors who almost had the lead roles.

 Where can you find Rotten Tomatoes ratings?